Ninetalesgh/dndcampaign/vault/dm/unfinished_items.md

 While wearing the armor, you can use an action to cast the prismatic spray spell from it, using your spell save DC.
 Alternatively, you can cast this spell as part of using your Channel Divinity.
 The Channel Divinity must require an action to use, and you choose whether the spell is cast before or after the effects of the Channel Divinity resolve.
 If your deity is aligned to a particular damage type, such as fire or lightning, you can choose that damage type's respective color, instead of rolling a d8 to determine it, as part of casting the spell from the armor.
 The armor can't be used to cast this spell again until the next dawn.

+### Stinkbug Shield
+Armor (shield), uncommon

+This shield is designed in the likeness of a brass stinkbug with green accents.
+While holding it, you can use your reaction when you're hit by a melee weapon attack to release a gaseous plume of stinking fog from the shield.
+The attacker must immediately succeed on a DC 13 Constitution saving throw or spend the rest of its action and bonus action retching and reeling.
+A creature that doesn't need to breathe is immune to this effect, but a creature with a trait that grants them advantage on Wisdom (Perception) checks that rely on smell has disadvantage on the saving throw.
+This property of the shield can't be used again until the next dawn.

+### Corsage of the Hidden Thorn
+Wondrous item, uncommon

+This corsage is teeming with all manner of verdant plant life.
+Four roses decorate the corsage, whose colors and arrangement can be magically changed using an action while wearing it.
+You always smell of fresh plants and roses while wearing the corsage.

+You can remove a rose from the corsage as if you were unsheathing a weapon.
+When you do, the rose's stem magically extends from the flower, transforming into a long thorn at its tip.
+The rose is considered to be a +1 dagger and can't be returned to the corsage once removed.
+If a removed rose is more than 5 feet away from the corsage at the end of a turn, it withers and becomes an ordinary dead rose.

+The corsage regrows 1d4 missing roses daily at dawn.

+### Mercenary's Pauldron
+Wondrous item, uncommon (requires attunement)

+This magic pauldron has 3 charges and regains all expended charges daily at dawn.
+You can use a bonus action while wearing the pauldron to expend 1 of its charges to divine its tactical insights, magically granting you advantage on the next weapon attack roll you make before the end of your next turn.
+On a hit, the attack deals an extra 1d6 damage of the weapon's type, and you gain that same amount of temporary hit points, which last until the end of your next turn.

+### Hide of the Wild Guardian
+[TODO] this is very cool but probably too strong for a while Wondrous item, legendary (requires attunement by a druid)

+This well-worn gray bearskin cloak has been passed down from druid to druid for generations.
+While wearing it, you gain the following benefits:

+    You gain a +1 bonus to ability checks and saving throws.

+    You can use your Wild Shape feature up to three times between rests, instead of twice, unless you can already use it more.

+    The maximum challenge rating beast you can transform into with your Wild Shape increases by 1.

+    While transformed into a beast, you gain a +3 bonus to AC, as well as to attack and damage rolls with natural weapons, even if the cloak merges into your new form.

 ### Zweihander